Tracy Latini - Owner/Director

 Katie Gutgesell began dancing at a very young age and hasn’t stopped ever since!
 She grew up dancing, competing and winning many national and regional competitions.
 Katie attended Shippensburg University, where she performed for the Shippensburg Dance Team.
 She then went to attend Penn State Abington, where she received her Paralegal Certificate.
 Upon graduation, Katie taught various genres of dance to students of all ages.

 Katie currently works as a paralegal and enjoys spending time with her husband and two daughters.
-Katie is excited to be a part of the Dance 360 family and share her love of dance with all of her students!
+Katie loves being a part of the Dance 360 family and sharing her love of dance with all of her students!

-Tia, from Northern New Jersey, is currently pursuing her M.F.A. in dance at Temple University.
-Tia is a graduate of DeSales University holding a B.A. in Dance.
+Tia, from Northern New Jersey, holds an M.F.A. in dance from Temple University and a B.A. in dance from DeSales University.
 Technically trained in ballet, modern, and jazz, she has created two original pieces that have been showcased in New York (Dance New Amsterdam), Pennsylvania (Emerging Choreographers Concert) and Wisconsin (ACDFA).

 In the Philadelphia area she has had been professionally performing with Contempra Dance Theater.
 She was previously performing with DIPF in the New York New Jersey area.
 Most recently, Tia was selected from a national group of candidates to participate with Regional Dance America’s Choreographer’s conference.
 Her choreography was presented and performed under the direction of Nelly van Bommel.